DJ AB

 Haruna Abdullahi (born 30 December 1993), known professionally as DJ AB, is a Nigerian rapper, singer, songwriter and record producer.

 Early life

-DJ AB was born in Kaduna State, Nigeria where he obtained his JSCE and SSCE from Federal Government College, Kaduna State, he is currently studying B.Sc.
-Quantity Survey at Ahmadu Bello University, Zaria Nigeria.
+DJ AB was born in Kaduna State, Nigeria where he obtained his JSCE and SSCE from Federal Government College, Kaduna State, he has completed his Bachelor's Degree in Quantity Survey at Ahmadu Bello University, Zaria Nigeria in 2024.

 In 2020, DJ AB released a song titled "Da so samu ne" which earned him artistic recognition in Nigeria.

+He is a brand ambassador of Coca-Cola and has provided a series of advertisements for the global multi-billion dollar brand.

 In 2021, DJ AB partnered with emPawa Africa, a talent incubator program that supports artists all over Africa.